GuiguiBlocCraft/GuiguiBlocCraft/README.md

-# Bienvenue sur mon profil ! / Welcome to my Github's profile!
+# Welcome to my Github's profile!

-## Qui suis-je ? / Who am I?
+##  Who am I?

-Je suis **GuiguiBlocCraft** et ~~je suis étudiant pour devenir développeur~~ j'ai maintenant un travail en entreprise \o/ (toujours dans le développement).
-Les langages que je sais utiliser sont :

-My name is **GuiguiBlocCraft** and I'm in a enterprise (still in enterprise).
-Languages I use are:
+My name is **GuiguiBlocCraft**, I'm french and ~~I'm student~~ I'm in a enterprise (still in development).

+The page may be incompleted, but will be modifiy in the future.

+## Personnal project?

+My personnal project is a Discord bot, offering users to play music, to manage moderation with commands, and more...
+It's a public bot, so you can <a href="https://www.servgbc.fr/discord">invite him</a> (all is French ⚠️).

+## Programming languages

 - JavaScript (NodeJS)
 - HTML/CSS
 - PHP
 - C#

-La page peut être imcomplète et sera modifiée au fil du temps.

-The page is incompleted but will be modifiy in the future.

-*PS: It's possible that my english is bad 😌*
+*PS: It's possible that my english is bad 🙄*